This course is 2 years part-time or equivalent duration.

 A Deakin scholarship might change your life.
 If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-Graduates of the course will find employment with public and private broadcasters.
-However, as indicated previously small independent production houses are key employers for graduates of film and television courses.
+Graduates of the course are able to find employment with public and private broadcasters.
+Small independent production houses are also key employers for graduates of film and television courses.
 Regardless of the type of organisation, employers are looking for graduates who are technically proficient, demonstrate independent and creative thinking and who are above all autonomous problem solvers.
 Students will be equipped to understand the context of program innovation and industry change.

 For more information go to DeakinTALENT